 Participants also can tour classrooms and labs, residence halls, the Power Recreation and Fitness Center, and other campus locations, including an exclusive look at the newly renovated UPMC Chuck Cooper Fieldhouse.

-Food and refreshments will be provided, including mac & cheese, barbecue and Millie's Homemade Ice Cream.
+Food and refreshments will be provided, including mac and cheese, barbecue and Millie's Homemade Ice Cream.

 For more information and to register, visit duq.edu/DUQDays.

 Founded in 1878, Duquesne is consistently ranked among the nation's top Catholic universities

 for its award-winning faculty and horizon-expanding education.
 A campus of nearly

 8,000 graduate and undergraduate students, Duquesne prepares students by having them

 work alongside faculty to discover and reach their goals.
 The University's academic